user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 ### Grant Disbursement Process

-Grants are disbursed according to the achievewment of measureable milestones tied to use of funds as agreed upon between the applicant and the dev team conducting reviews.
+Grants are disbursed according to the achievement of measurable milestones tied to use of funds as agreed upon between the applicant and the dev team conducting reviews.
 The Taraxa dev team will be available to meet with grant recipients on a regular basis, not only to receive updates on projects but also to see what help beyond the funds the dev team can help to provide.
 <br><br>

 ### Follow-Up Grants

 Beyond the initial grant, depending on the dev team's appraisal, there could be larger follow-up grants.
 However, to receive larger follow-up grants, the project in question will need to receive some degree of support from the Taraxa community in the form of a governance vote.
-The exact threshold of the support (e.g., number of votes, number of unique voters) will again vary depending the project.
+The exact threshold of the support (e.g., number of votes, number of unique voters) will again vary depending on the project.
 <br><br><br>

 ## Rationale